🎙️ Argonauts Radio – Episode 6: History & Community of RC Sailing in California

 = = = = = = = = = = = =

-Update for project teams:
+Update & resources for project teams:

 The following resources and information were shared with us after our outreach.
 These can be valuable resources for the project teams willing to work on this project: